llllinyl/npir/README.md

 2. Files can be compiled via `cargo build --release`.
 3. The module `libinvmod.so` needs to be imported before running to invoke `export LD_LIBRARY_PATH={your_path}/npir/src:$LD_LIBRARY_PATH`.
 It is worth noting that there is a path that needs to be modified here.
 4. If you want to test packing, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture ntrupacking`.
 You can choose between a recursive implementation or a non-recursive implementation in your tests.
-5. If you want to test the NPIR or NPIR_free scheme, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture npirstandard`.
-You can test different data sets in the `npirstandard.rs` file `test` module.
+5. If you want to test the NPIR scheme, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture npirstandard`.
+You can test different data sets in the `npirstandard.rs` file `test` module for both small and moderate-size records.
 6. If you want to test the batch version, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture npirbatch`.
 You can test different data sets in the `npirbatch.rs` file `test` module.

 ## Acknowledgements